Homeworks and Policies

 Take care of yourself

-This semester is unlike any other.
+This semester was supposed to be "back to normal," but it doesn't seem like it will.
 We are all under a lot of stress and uncertainty at this time.
-Attending Zoom classes all day can take its toll on our mental health.
 Make sure to move regularly, eat well, and reach out to your support system or me if you need to.
 We can all benefit from support in times of stress, and this semester is no exception.

 Do your best to maintain a healthy lifestyle this semester by eating well, exercising, avoiding drugs and alcohol, getting enough sleep and taking some time to relax.
 This will help you achieve your goals and cope with stress.